dddrrreee/cs140e-24win/labs/7-bootloader/README.md

 A key feature you have that 140e offerings did not is the ability to use `putk` from your pi-side bootloader code.
 (Described more in part 2.)
 This makes debugging wildly easier.
-(Embarrassingly, I only realized the trick to allow easy printing last year.)
-Without output, all bugs lead to: "my pi isn't responding," which is difficult function to invert back to root cause.
+Without output, all bugs lead to:
+"my pi isn't responding," which is difficult function to invert back to root cause.

 However, this does lead to a common mistake on the Unix side:
   - Make sure you use the `get_op` routine for any word that could be a protocol opcode.
 Otherwise you won't correctly handle when the pi-side sends a `putk` message (see below).

 ##### Example of `my-install --trace-control`